 CRM has definitely been that tool to have blessed companies.
 Because business has shift to customers’ importance, choosing them as the main focus, sales have skyrocketed, revenue has multiplied while expenses have decreased.

-But, everything has a journey and CRM is no exception.
+But, everything has a journey and CRM and its process is no exception.
 CRM has not always been as advanced, technical as it is today.
 CRM has gone through a bit of changes over the last four decades to become the recommended tool it is today.

 Let us take a look at its origin and evolution over the years.

 What is the history of CRM?

 Traditionally, early customer relationship was a one-to-one process between customers, business owners and employees.
 Every transaction was recorded on pen and paper as well as dependent on the employee’s motivation, which created an obstacle for retaining customers.

 Because as business grew, so did the pile of business updates and information files which employees had to track.
 It became extremely taxing even though, Rolodex, a rotating business card file was invented.
 People would dedicate their time to entertaining customers by presenting new astounding products and services and focusing more on the customer lifecycle; they were ready to work overtime to grasp more and more customers to extend business.